-A Golden Nightjar (Caprimulgus eximius) was observed crossing the road between Dakhla and Aousserd and hit by the observers’ car and died on 3 May 2015 (Jurek Dyczkowski).
-This is the first record for Morocco and the Western Palearctic.
+A Golden Nightjar (Caprimulgus eximius) was observed crossing the road between Dakhla and Aousserd and hit by the observers’ car and died on 3 May 2015 (J. Dyczkowski & R. Smykala).
+This is the first confirmed record for Morocco and the Western Palearctic.

-We will hopefully receive more information about this interesting record which confirms once more that the Aousserd region is one of the best birding hotspots in the Western Palearctic.
+This interesting record confirms once more that the Aousserd region is one of the best birding hotspots in the Western Palearctic.
 The best of what the region offers includes:

 – Breeding population of Cricket Warbler (Spiloptila clamans).
 The only other place inside the Western Palearctic where the species is present is northern Mauritania.

-– Breeding population of African Dunn’s Lark (Eremalauda dunni dunni).
+– Breeding population of African Dunn’s Lark (Eremalauda dunni).

 – Sudan Golden Sparrow (Passer luteus) becomes more regular since a couple of years.
 Probably breeding locally in Aousserd or nearby?

-– First and only record of White-throated Bee-eater (Merops albicollis) for the Western Palearctic was seen in this region as well.
+– The first record of White-throated Bee-eater (Merops albicollis) for the Western Palearctic was observed in this region as well.